-Kids of all ages will love these fun secret codes and coding activities.
+Kids of all ages will love these fun secret codes, coding activities and free secret code printables.

 “What’s mouse code?” my seven year old asked.